Ansampes/PLPAWEEK1-DAY-2/README.md

 ## PLPAWEEK1-DAY-2
 ## GIT and GitHub Assignment

-## 1.Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
+## 1. Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 Answer: